 “God did not say, “Thou shalt not commit adultery”; he said, “You shall not commit adultery.”
 He didn’t say, “Of every tree of the garden thou mayest freely eat”; he said, “You are free to eat from any tree in the garden.”
 The KJV and modern translations are saying precisely the same thing, of course, but they’re speaking to different audiences.
 And only one of those audiences is still living.”

 One of the most challenging parts of reviewing this chapter of Authorized is the slew of disconnected thoughts and arguments.
-His reader has been told so far that the KJV is readable, that the “False Friends” don’t affect doctrine, and that most people read the KJV.
+His reader has been told so far that the KJV is readable, that the “False Friends” don’t affect doctrine, and that statistically speaking, most people read the KJV.
 Now, we are finally presented with Ward’s actual argument, that because we don’t talk in KJV English, it is not a suitable translation.
 An important reality that Ward seems to miss here is that written language and spoken language evolve separately, and are used differently.
 In writing, there are genres that employ different syntax and vocabulary than the syntax and vocabulary of our spoken language.
 In fact, Vernacular English is often categorized into its own genre distinct from literary English.
 In other words, we talk differently than we write.

 While Ward’s demand for Bibles to be written in our daily vernacular is strange and misguided, he also uses this chapter to take quick jabs at the KJV by referencing non-related issues such as textual criticism and modern translation methodology.
 He even takes some time to address the “KJV Only” crowd.
 He ends the chapter with conflicted messaging once again.